vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 You're also reusing the `Post_post` fragment that you wrote in `Post.js`.
 That's because the `ListPage` is higher in the React component (and Relay container) tree, so it's responsible to include all the fragments of its children!

-The `@connection` directive is required for updating the cache later on - you need so that you can refer to that particular connection (identified by the key `ListPage_allPosts`) in the cache.
+The `@connection` directive is required for updating the cache later on - you need it so that you can refer to that particular connection (identified by the key `ListPage_allPosts`) in the cache.

 Finally, you also need to delete the mock data you used to render the posts before.
 Then update the part in `render` where you're mapping over all post items and create the `Post` components: